 Claudia Holzner was six when she saw artistic swimming on TV from the Sydney 2000 Olympic Games.
 Two years later she did her first lesson with the Calgary Aquabelles and was hooked.
 In 2019, she fulfilled a 17-year dream of qualifying for the Olympic Games when she won two gold medals at the Pan Am Games in Lima.
 She and partner Jacqueline Simoneau finished first in the duet event and were part of Canada’s victory in the team event to lock up both Olympic spots.
 Four years earlier, Holzner had helped Canada win team gold at the 2015 Pan Am Games in Toronto, but that did not qualify them for Rio 2016.

 In her Olympic debut at Tokyo 2020, Holzner finished fifth in the duet event with Simoneau before being part of Canada’s sixth-place finish in the team event.

-Claudia Holzner was six when she saw synchronized swimming on TV from the Sydney 2000 Olympic Games.
-Two years later she did her first lesson with the Calgary Aquabelles and was hooked.
-In 2008 she won team gold at the age group Pan American Championships before joining the age 13-15 national team in 2009.
+In 2008, Holzner won team gold at the age group Pan American Championships before joining the age 13-15 national team in 2009.
 She moved up to the junior national team in 2010 and returned to the Pan Am Championships in 2011, winning gold in the solo, duet and team events.
-After competing at the 2012 FINA World Junior Championships, Holzner joined the senior national team and was named to squad for the 2013 FINA World Championships where she competed in the non-Olympic combo event.
+After competing at the 2012 FINA World Junior Championships, Holzner joined the senior national team and was named to the squad for the 2013 FINA World Championships where she competed in the non-Olympic combo event.

-FINA WCup: 2014 – 4th (team technical), 4th (team free)
+FINA World Cup: 2014 – 4th (team technical), 4th (team free)

-PAC: 2011 – GOLD (team), GOLD (duet), GOLD (solo); 2008 – GOLD (team)
+Pan American Championships: 2018 – GOLD (solo technical), SILVER (duet technical), SILVER (duet free), SILVER (team free), BRONZE (team technical); 2011 – GOLD (team), GOLD (duet), GOLD (solo); 2008 – GOLD (team)